Updated November 27, 2025: Feb 3/26

 If a psr, repeat Steps 1 and 2 until: psr’s stop, or I decide to stop, or I run out of time and have to do something else.

-If my true response, I’m observing the problem until I see what I’m missing or I move on to something else.
+If my true response, I’m observing the problem until I see what I’m missing or I give up and move on.
+I see that I may have to b and c / deconstruct psr’s if I have any about failure.

 Example 5

-I’m mad at myself (this could be a range of intensity from mild to violent) because I made a mistake, or a series of mistakes.
+I’m mad at myself (this anger could be a range of intensity from mild to violent).
+Because I made a mistake, or a series of mistakes.
 This is different than the fixing example because it comes from simple mistakes that don’t have big consequences.
+Usually this happens when I’ve set a repetition limit or a time limit on something I’m trying to get better at; for example, understanding math, stopping eating, dancing, gymnastics, taking a sports shot, cooking a new recipe, singing, and much more.

 Step 1